rbrayb/about.me/README.md

 ## Welcome to  My GitHub Pages

+I work as a developer / consultant / architect on the Microsoft Identity stack.

 I have architected, developed and deployed solutions for a number of customers in NZ and Australia which involve:

 - Active Directory Federation Services (ADFS)